Do the Digit Insurance

 Who Should Avoid Using Amla?

-Avoid eating amla if you have the following medical condition or going through a specific procedure:
+Although having various benefits, avoid eating Amla if you have the following medical condition or are going through a specific procedure:

 So, hopefully, this article about the health benefits of Amla has helped you to get a clear idea about the advantages and precautions while eating this superfruit.
-Despite offering several health benefits, you must consume it in the correct amount and talk to a healthcare practitioner about the recommended amount you can have based on your health condition.
+Despite offering several health benefits, you must consume it correctly and talk to a healthcare practitioner about the recommended amount you can have based on your health condition.

 How many Amlas should you consume in a day?